mangoann/InstacartProductAnalytics-SQLtoLLM/README.md

 ![Semantic Clusters of Top Products](cluster.jpg)
-*Figure: t-SNE visualization of clustered product embeddings* Roadmap Tracker:
+*Figure: t-SNE visualization of clustered product embeddings*
+>Roadmap Tracker:
-- [x] Define the business objective
+>- [x] Define the business objective
-- [x] Understand and prepare the data
+>- [x] Understand and prepare the data
-- [x] Measure product and customer contribution
+>- [x] Measure product and customer contribution
-- [x] Explore semantic patterns among top-performing products
+>- [x] Explore semantic patterns among top-performing products
-- [ ] Deliver strategic recommendations
+>- [ ] Deliver strategic recommendations
 ## Step 5: Business Insights and Recommendations
 The analysis shows that less than 10% of products drive over 80% of Instacart’s total orders, and these top-performing SKUs are also the most widely adopted across the customer base.
 These are Instacart’s “hero products” — operationally critical and broadly relevant — and warrant increased focus in marketing, inventory planning, and recommendation strategies.

 Additionally, LLM-based semantic analysis reveals a clear pattern: the majority of top-performing products include the word “Organic” in their names.
 This signals strong consumer preference for organic offerings.

-Based on the findings, I recommend boosting the visibility of top-performing SKUs through enhanced search ranking, homepage placement, and promotional strategies.
-In particular, organic labeling plays a key role in customer engagement.
-Instacart should prioritize organic keywords in its search and recommendation algorithms, introduce filters or curated bundles for organic products to improve discoverability, and consider expanding its organic product line—especially in categories with limited offerings.
+Based on the findings, I recommend Instacart to
+1. Boost visibility of top-performing SKUs in search, promotions, and homepage placement.
+2. Prioritize organic labeling and keywords in search and recommendation algorithms.
+3. Introduce filters or curated bundles for organic products to enhance user discovery.
+4. Expand the organic product line, especially in categories where current options are limited.

 ## Appendix: Full Notebooks
 The full code for generating the final table and conducting the LLM analysis can be found in the accompanying Jupyter notebook included in this repository.